 In the extended enterprise model, a vendor is probably the most important partner an organization has.
 They essentially are the organization’s supply chain.
-Manufacturing, automobile, and other businesses involved in the production of tangible products are a few industries where such relations are the most evident.
+Manufacturing, automobile, and other businesses the production of tangible products is where such relations are the most evident.
 The reason for this is simple.

 The service and technology sector also rely on vendors to support key aspects of their business.
 Not everything is done in-house.

 Many organizations do not sell their products directly.
 They rely on a set of distribution channels consisting of wholesalers, retailers, and resellers who assess the demand for a product and distribute it accordingly.

 Moreover, these distributors are responsible for marketing products at the micro-level.
 They are responsible for assessing customer needs and sharing the information with the manufacturer, who eventually attempts to address the need.
 Without the participation of these distributors, an organization most certainly cannot ensure the sales and penetration of their products across the globe.
 This is why it is important to categorize them as an extended enterprise body.

 Distributors are trained in product marketing. while also ensuring the product is not misrepresented or sold wrongly.
 Distributors are also given the benefits of easy financing, marketing support at a micro-level, and buyback of surplus stocks.
 Organizations spend considerable time and energy in maintaining their ties with distributors, and this is why they are considered as an extended enterprise member.

 Resellers, Technicians, Partners (Service and Product Delivery Support Side)